Report Builder Overview

 - PNG (of the Visualization)

-Users can export a boundless set of report results by choosing the “All Results” option under “Limit”, so users of Report Builder will not be subject to a maximum row limit when downloading their report results.
+You can export a boundless set of report results by choosing the “All Results” option under “Limit”.
+Report Builder users are not subject to a maximum row limit when downloading their report results.

 Sending and Scheduling Reports